TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-snapshot-multi-part-partial-load.md

 # Spreadsheet Data

-It seemed more straightforward in `EventSourcedSpreadsheetData`.
+The changes seemed more straightforward in `EventSourcedSpreadsheetData`.
 I added `loadTiles` at the end of the `setViewport` method and inserted a call into the chain of async operations that implements `setCellValueAndFormat`.

 ```ts
 setCellValueAndFormat(row: number, column: number, value: CellValue,